 Where to Buy Cool Easter Candy in NYC and How to Get Rid of It Post-Holiday

-Time to break out those baskets: Easter is this Sunday!
+Time to break out those baskets: Easter is nigh!
 And here I feel like we were just making New Year's resolutions the other day.

 If you feel the same way, and one of your resolutions was to, ahem, get in shape before summer, chocolates and jelly beans and Peeps, oh my!, could derail those plans.